Berraud/Arduino-remote-control/README.md

 # Arduino-remote-control
-Arduino based multi channel remote control for aeromodelism with telemetry and PS2 controller Based on arduino pro mini and NRF20L01 modules.
-Uses a PS2 remote controller as input Features multiple channels and memory for saving multiple models.
-Dual rates, throttle cut, default position on-fly set up (in case of signal lost), telemetry for measuring remote battery voltage and some other things.
+Arduino based multi channel remote control for aeromodelism with telemetry and PS2 controller.
+Based on arduino pro mini and NRF20L01 modules.
+Uses a PS2 remote controller as input.
+Features multiple channels and memory for saving multiple models.
+Dual rates, throttle cut, on-fly default position set up (in case of signal lost), telemetry for measuring remote battery voltage and some other things.
 If you have any questions email me to simonb2230@gmail.com

 Based on a few nice projects from: